Arnold Schwarzenegger: Schwarzenegger Institute for State and Global Policy

 In 2012, Schwarzenegger helped to found the Schwarzenegger Institute for State and Global Policy, which is a part of the USC Price School of Public Policy at the University of Southern California.
 The institute's mission is to "[advance] post-partisanship, where leaders put people over political parties and work together to find the best ideas and solutions to benefit the people they serve" and to "seek to influence public policy and public debate in finding solutions to the serious challenges we face".
 Schwarzenegger serves as chairman of the institute.

-Global warming
+Statue of Arnold Schwarzenegger

-At a 2015 security conference, Schwarzenegger called climate change the issue of our time.
-He also urged politicians to stop treating climate change as a political issue.
+An 8 ft, 800 lb bronze sculpture of Schwarzenegger performing his signature 'twisted double biceps pose' designed by sculptor Ralph Crawford is located outside the Greater Columbus Convention Center Columbus, Ohio, which is the venue of the annual Arnold Sports Festival.

 2016 presidential election

 For the 2016 Republican Party presidential primaries, Schwarzenegger endorsed fellow Republican John Kasich.
 However, he announced in October that he would not vote for the Republican presidential candidate Donald Trump in that year's United States presidential election, with this being the first time he did not vote for the Republican candidate since becoming a citizen in 1983.